 12. What is a reasonable time frame within which to expect a call back after a date?

-Is it a week, a month or a few days?
-You’ll be surprised to find that individual response will vary.
+Is it a week, a month, or a few days?
+You’ll be surprised to find that individual responses will vary.
 Follow up questions for this conversation prompt include: